trajtracker/trajtracker/docs/source/full_package_doc.rst

    :maxdepth: 1
    :glob:

+   FixationZoom: A fixation stimulus of four moving-in dots <stimuli/FixationZoom>
    MultiStimulus: controls the presentation of a sequence of stimuli <stimuli/MultiStimulus>
    MultiTextBox: controls the presentation of a sequence of texts <stimuli/MultiTextBox>
    NumberLine: show a number line, detect when it's touched <stimuli/NumberLine>